-Add an additional +2 psi power bonus.
+Add an additional +2 bonus to psi power for all psi abilities, in addition to any racial bonus.
 Amplified psions apply this bonus before the psi amplifier multiplier.

 Psi-Resistant

 Through some quirk of genetics (or as a natural feature of your species), you are highly resistant to psi powers.